moritzWa/wallawitsch-gmail.com/src/content/dataism.md

 ## Critique

 One interesting critique against the adoption of Dataism might be the recent developments around privacy.
 Events like the Cambridge Analytica data scandal have made it clear to consumers that their data is valuable and can be used to manipulate them.
-However, this uproar mostly resulted from the sudden whistleblowing of this practice rather than a sudden shift in behavior.
-It's also arguably a tendency that is less seen in younger people who grow up with those data economies.
+However, this uproar mainly resulted from the sudden whistleblowing of this practice and not from a sudden shift in behavior.
+It's also arguably a tendency to see it less in younger people who grow up with those data economies.

 ## Comparison to humanistic philosophy systems

-To understand Dataism from a systems thinking perspective, let's view economic productivity and rate of progress of different humanistic religions through a dataistic lens.
+To understand Dataism from a systems thinking perspective, let's view economic productivity and the rate of progress of different humanistic religions through a dataistic lens.

-We can view Capitalism as decentralized processing by people and computers that are part of the economy.
+We can view capitalism as decentralized processing by people and computers that are part of the economy.
 The decision to produce or buy a good is by millions of individuals.
 Communism, in turn, can be seen as a centralized data processing, in which a central government orchestrates supply and demand.
-Dictatorships (Fascism) are centralized as well and have shown some superiority in the past, one example being the Roman Empire.
+Dictatorships (Fascism) are centralized too and have shown some superiority in the past, one example being the Roman Empire.
 Another example is a company in which a single CEO decides on the resource allocation of the whole organization.

-As it stands today, a democratic, capitalistic policy levering the invisible hand of the market, i.e. a decentralized computation system, shows clear superiority when it comes to creating a happy and productive society.
-[As Ayn Rand phrased it](https://www.jstor.org/stable/41560252?seq=1), "the magnificent progress achieved by capitalism in a brief span of time the spectacular improvement in the conditions of man's existence on earth is a matter of historical record".
-However, recent developments in China have shown that this superiority is not set in stone and that a fascist, free-market manipulating economy can show never seen growth.
+As it stands today, a democratic, capitalistic policy is levering the invisible hand of the market.
+This invisible hand, in our terms, is a decentralized computation system.
+It shows clear superiority in creating a happy and productive society by leveraging people's drive to build wealth for themselves.
+[As Ayn Rand phrased it](https://www.jstor.org/stable/41560252?seq=1), "the magnificent progress achieved by capitalism in a brief span of time the spectacular improvement in the conditions of man's existence on earth is a matter of historical record."
+However, recent developments in China have shown that this superiority is not set in stone.
+A fascist, free-market manipulating economy can show never seen growth.

 ## The dataistic potential power of tech-communism